Coherent-All-Sky-Monitor/casm_analog_power_controller/README.md

 #    Pi 1: 192.168.1.2, Pi 2: 192.168.1.3

 # 2. Connect your computer to the same WiFi network
-#    This allows SSH and SCP/clone access
+#    This allows SSH and git clone access

 # 3. SSH to Pi (via WiFi static IP)
 ssh casm@192.168.1.2  # Pi 1 (or 192.168.1.3 for Pi 2)